apache/airflow/docs/kubernetes.rst

 for scheduling.
 It receives a single argument as a reference to pod objects, and is expected to alter its attributes.

-This could be used, for instance, to add sidecar or init containers to every worker pod launched by KubernetesExecutor or KubernetesPodOperator.
+This could be used, for instance, to add init containers to every worker pod launched by KubernetesExecutor or KubernetesPodOperator.